At US-China summit, Trump presses Xi on trade, North Korea; progress cited

 After the meeting, Trump took Xi on a walk around the manicured grounds of his lavish Spanish-style complex.
 Trump could be seen chatting and gesturing to Xi, who did the same.

-Tillerson said Trump had accepted Xi’s invitation to visit China this year and that they also agreed to upgrade a U.S.-China dialogue by putting the two presidents at the head of the forum.
+Tillerson said Trump had accepted Xi's invitation to visit China and that they also agreed to upgrade a U.S.-China dialogue by putting the two presidents at the head of the forum.

 U.S. Commerce Secretary Wilbur Ross said the Chinese had expressed an interest in reducing China's trade surplus as a way of controlling their own inflation.
 "That's the first time I've heard them say that in a bilateral context," he said.

+Ross declined to say whether the United States was ready to designate China a currency manipulator, however, referring to an upcoming report in which that issue would be addressed.

+Although Trump during the presidential election campaign had pledged to label China a currency manipulator on the first day of his administration, he has refrained from doing so.

-The highly anticipated U.S.-China summit was upstaged by U.S. missile strikes overnight against a Syrian air base from which Trump said a deadly chemical weapon attack had been launched.
-It was the first direct U.S. assault on the Russian-backed government of Bashar al-Assad in six years of civil war.
+The highly anticipated U.S.-China summit was upstaged by U.S. missile strikes overnight against a Syrian air base from which Trump said a deadly chemical weapon attack had been launched earlier in the week.
+It was the first direct U.S. assault on the Russian-backed government of Syrian President Bashar al-Assad in six years of civil war.

 The swift action in Syria could be interpreted as a signal especially to defiant nuclear-armed North Korea – and by extension, its ally China – as well as other countries like Iran and Russia of Trump's willingness to use military force.
 North Korea is developing missiles capable of hitting the United States.